stablekernel/aqueduct/docs/docs/index.md

 [![Gitter](https://badges.gitter.im/dart-lang/server.svg)](https://gitter.im/dart-lang/server?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 Aqueduct is a server-side framework for building and deploying REST applications.
 It is written in Dart.
-Its goal to provide am integrated and consistently styled framework.
+Its goal to provide an integrated, consistently styled framework.

 It contains behavior for routing and authorizing HTTP requests, persisting data in PostgreSQL, testing, and much more.
 The `aqueduct` command-line tool serves applications, manages database schemas and OAuth 2.0 clients, and generates OpenAPI specifications.